T. V. Raju

 Thotakura Venkata Raju (25 October 1921 – 20 February 1973), popularly known as T. V. Raju, was an Indian music composer who predominantly worked in Telugu cinema.
 Known for his versatility and significant contributions to both mythological and social drama films, Raju established himself as one of the leading music directors of his time.

 He worked as an assistant composer to P. Adinarayana Rao in the film Palletoori Pilla (1950).
-He acted in a small role in the same film.
-His debut film as independent music director was Tingu Ranga (1952) directed by B. A. Subba Rao.
+He acted in a minor role in the same film.
+His debut film as independent music director was Tingu Ranga (1952), directed by B. A. Subba Rao.
 His music in the films Panduranga Mahatyam (1957), Sri Krishna Pandaveeyam (1966) and Sri Krishnavataram (1967) is memorable.
-T. V. Raju also proved his mettle as versatile music composer in social drama genre movies similar to 1961 film Taxi Ramudu.
+Raju also proved his mettle as versatile music composer in social drama genre movies similar to the 1961 film Taxi Ramudu.
 Satyam assisted him for many films.
 His association with "NAT Combines" production house, N. T. Rama Rao films yielded many hits.
-He even made Mohammed Rafi sing a song for 1969 film Bhale Thammudu.
+He even composed music for a song for Mohammed Rafi for the 1969 film Bhale Thammudu.